-File System Client Configuration

-This page connects the K2 Media Client as a media file system client to the K2 Media Server taking the role of media file system server.
-If there are redundant K2 Media Servers, both are listed on this page as file system servers.

-Verify that the K2 Media Client is connecting to the correct K2 Media Server or Servers, as follows:

-- For Levels 2, 10, 20, and 30, the client connects to the only server. - For Levels 2R, 10R, 20R, and 30R, the client connects to server A as file system server 1 and server B as file system server 2. - For Level 3, the client connects to server 1. - For Level 3R, the client connects to server 1A as file system server 1 and server 1B as file system server 2.

-Refer to the K2 Storage System Instruction Manual to identify servers.
-Click Check.
-When the wizard reports that the configuration check is successful, click Next.
+File System Client Configuration This page connects the K2 File System Client Configuration - 10.16.40.65 File system client configuration This page connects the K2 File system client configuration 10 Media Client as a media file This file system client will connect to the file system server(s) listed here. system client to the K2 Media Server taking the role of media file system server.
+File system server #1 10.16.40.67 If there are redundant K2 Media Servers, both are listed on this page as file system servers.
+File system client parameters : Configured correctly Check Check Cancel Verify that the K2 Media Client is connecting to the correct K2 Media Server or Servers, as follows: For Levels 2, 10, 20, and 30, the client connects to the only server.
+For Levels 2R, 10R, 20R, and 30R, the client connects to server A as file system server 1 and server B as file system server 2.
+For Level 3, the client connects to server 1.
+For Level 3R, the client connects to server 1A as file system server 1 and server 1B as file system server 2.
+Refer to the K2 Storage System Instruction Manual to identify servers Click Check .
+When the wizard reports that the configuration check is successful, click Next .